Criticism of Chevron: Richmond, California refinery

+Pembroke Refinery

+In 2011, an explosion in a storage tank at Chevron’s Pembroke Refinery in south-west Wales killed four and seriously injured one person.
+The explosion happened during a routine maintenance.
+In August 2011, Chevron sold the refinery to Valero Energy for $730 million.
+In June 2019, eight years after the explosion, Valero was fined £5 million after pleading guilty to two breaches of the Health and Safety at Work Act, following an investigation that concluded the explosion could have been avoided.
+Chevron agreed to pay the fine as they were the owner of the refinery at the time.
+B&A Contracts, a specialist cleaning company who employed two of the killed workers, was also fined £120 thousand after admitting to health and safety breaches.

 NiMH battery technology for automobiles

-Cobasys LLC was a supplier of nickel–metal hydride (NiMH) batteries, battery control systems, and packaged solutions for automotive applications, uninterruptable power supplies, telecommunications applications, and distributed power generation.
-For eight years ending in 2009, Cobasys was a 50–50 joint venture between California-based Chevron Corporation and Michigan-based Energy Conversion Devices, Inc. (also called ECD Ovonics, ECD, or Ovonics)The intermediary hierarchy of ownership was that Cobasys LLC was owned by Chevron's subsidiary Chevron Technology Ventures LLC, and ECD Ovonics' subsidiary Ovonic Battery Company.
+Cobasys LLC was a supplier of nickel–metal hydride (NiMH) batteries, battery control systems, and packaged solutions for automotive applications, uninterruptible power supplies, telecommunications applications, and distributed power generation.
+For eight years ending in 2009, Cobasys was a 50–50 joint venture between California-based Chevron Corporation and Michigan-based Energy Conversion Devices, Inc. (also called ECD Ovonics, ECD, or Ovonics) The intermediary hierarchy of ownership was that Cobasys LLC was owned by Chevron's subsidiary Chevron Technology Ventures LLC, and ECD Ovonics' subsidiary Ovonic Battery Company.
 Cobasys spent $180 million in funding from Chevron Technology Ventures, and the two owners were unable to agree on further funding of the company.
 After arbitration between the owners had stalled, a buyer was found.
 On July 14, 2009, the sale of Cobasys to SB LiMotive Co.
 Ltd., an electric vehicle battery joint venture between Samsung SDI Co.
 Ltd. and Robert Bosch GmbH, was announced.